uzyovoys/zenbot/_pages/start.md

 # What Is Zenbot
 Zenbot is an online _natural language processing_ (NLP) service and bot hosting.

-It allows you to add natural language interface to any application, website or chat bot for widely used messengers like Facebook, Slack and Telegram.
+It allows you to add natural language interface to any application, website or chat bot for widely used messengers like Facebook, Slack, Skype and Telegram.

 ## Natural Language Interface?
 Yep! າhe era of artificial intelligence and advanced human-to-computer interfaces is already here!